gwdg/rOCCI-server/README.md

 Detailed information on setting up and using RVM can be found on the [RVM website](http://rvm.io/).

-Install RVM as sudo user (e.g. not root)
+Install RVM as sudo user (e.g. '''NOT''' root)

     curl -L https://get.rvm.io | sudo bash -s stable